 Renting an Adventure Van with Pets

 A good road trip is about more than the destination, so you need the appropriate vehicle for your journey.
-Campervans are a great alternative if you’re not up for tent camping and and can do without the bells and whistles of a full-blown RV.
+Campervans are a great alternative if you’re not up for tent camping but can do without the bells and whistles of a full-blown RV.

-Most campervans are bigger than your average vehicle.
+Most campervans are just a bit bigger than your average vehicle.
 While offering space for gear and room to sleep, they’re still maneuverable and easy to park.
 And the bonus?
-Many rental companies seem to understand that a family vacation means taking your pets along, so there are several pet friendly options!
+Many rental companies understand that family vacations means taking your pets along, so there are several pet friendly options!

 READ MORE ⇒ Pet Friendly RV Rental Companies